J4NN0/wordlist-generator/README.md

 # Files

 - `main.c`: the main menu.
-- `Wordlist` folder: contains all the functions to generate the wordlists.
-- `More` folder: contains some basic information about WEP, WPA2, developer and more.
+- `More` folder: it contains some basic information about WEP, WPA2, developer and more.
+- `System` folder: it contains system call (based on current OS) to clean (and pause) the screen.
+- `Wordlist` folder: it contains all the functions to generate the wordlists.